shreyas-challa/gesture-recognition/README.md

-This is a project build by shreyas challa
+This is a project built by shreyas challa

 The goal is to use computer vision and machine learning to recognize hand gestures shown to a camera and use this correctly recogized output to perform automated tasks.